Traveler's Guide for Air Travel

 Upgrade

-A typical day on a Self-guided trip
+A typical day on a Self-guided tour

 Using a GPS and GPX data